 - It can’t accommodate blades ranging from 1/8 to 3/4 inches in thickness.

-6. Shop Fox W1706
+6. Shop Fox W1706 Bandsaw

 The Shop fox W1706 Band Saw is easy to set up, and it’s heavy as hell!
 But that’s not a bad thing at all, and it just means it’s made well.
 The blade is easy to adjust, and the unit doesn’t vibrate at all.
 During our tests, we cut oak and pine without any problems.
 We also used it for heavy cross-cutting, saw-through paces, and plenty of hardwood resawing.

-To get the most out of this unit, you can watch the video below from Alex Snodgrass.
+To get the most out of this unit, you can watch the video from Alex Snodgrass.
 He shows you how to adjust it and set it up.
 It’s so much better than the manual.

 W1706 has a lot of features.
 Tensioning, blade tracking, and adjusting the guide are effortless.
 It is even better than some jet bandsaws when it comes to the smooth running and the finish.